Pan-European Corridor X: Branch A (Corridor Xa)

 Corridor Xa runs between Graz, Austria and Zagreb, Croatia through Croatia, Slovenia, and Austria.

 Branch C (Corridor Xc)

 Corridor Xc follows the route Niš - Sofia - Plovdiv - Edirne - Istanbul.

 The Road corridor

 2,300 km including branches, with the road in Serbia from Niš to the Bulgarian border nearby Dimitrovgrad recently upgraded to a motorway standard.
 The construction works in all sections are completed on November 9, 2019.

-In Bulgaria, I-8 road connects Sofia with the Serbian border, but Kalotina motorway is planned to supersede it.
-Currently the transit traffic has to pass via the Sofia Ring Road, but a new bypass Northern Speed Tangent is under construction since 2015 and is expected to be completed in 2016.
+In Bulgaria, I-8 road connects Sofia with the Serbian border, but Kalotina motorway superseded it after its completion in 2025.
+Formerly the transit traffic has to pass via the Sofia Ring Road, but a new bypass Northern Speed Tangent under construction from 2015 was inaugurated in 2016.
 Trakia motorway (A1) runs from Sofia to Chirpan, where Maritsa motorway (A4), completed in October 2015, branches off to Turkey.

-In Turkey, Otoyol 3 motorway runs from Edirne to Istanbul.
+In Turkey, Motorway 3 runs from Edirne to Istanbul.

 The main corridor X

 Comprises 1,452 km with much of the route following the former Yugoslav Brotherhood and Unity Highway.